casbey/RecipeSharingWebsiteAD/Documentations/System Design Document.md

 ### Security
 - Implement input validation to prevent XSS and SQL injection.
-- Only recipe creators can edit or delete their own recipes.

 ### Scalability
 The website will be designed with scalability in mind, enabling it to handle increased traffic and data growth over time.
 The system will allow: